 Scope

-The music player will be used by people interested in a free, small, simple music player that has the capability of playing songs over the network.
+The music player will be used by people interested in a free, small, simple music player that has the capability of playing songs stored locally as well as over a network.

 Objectives and Success Criteria

 Produce a music player capable of playing and organizing audio files of various formats.